 Greg Newbloom, PhD, and UW Chemical Engineering professor Lilo Pozzo were brainstorming a solution for lowering the cost and improving the efficiency of batteries.
 Since batteries work by moving ions, which are simply a charged element with water attached, they explored around materials that have tiny pores which would move ions and nothing else.
 The “a-ha” moment came when thinking about something you see every day: the little silica gel packets you find at the bottom of a beef jerky package, which absorb moisture.
 They wondered if it was possible to make a membrane using this same material, but instead of the familiar bead form, mold it into a sheet and use this to transport ions.
 Thus, the conceptual genesis of Membrion was born.

 Greg and his team created Membrion’s membranes that are made from silica gel which are flexible and low-cost—about 10x less.
 They can be engineered for many use cases, unlike nano-porous ceramic (and polymer) membranes. which are brittle and expensive and thus used only in niche markets.

-These low cost and high-performance molecular filters can contribute to solving some of the world’s most challenging problems: clean water, global electrification, and human health.
+These low-cost and high-performance molecular filters can contribute to solving some of the world’s most challenging problems: access to clean water, global electrification, and human health.
 However, while their membranes are great for flow batteries, they are a nascent technology in an emerging market where new product adoption cycles take 2-4 years.
 The water industry, by contrast, is massive and well-established and, due to harsh conditions, the membranes they use often don’t last more than 3-4 years.
 In contrast, Membrion membranes last because they’re made of ceramic/silica gel.
-This learning motivated them to pivot from flow batteries to the water industry
+This learning motivated them to pivot from flow batteries to the water industry.

 lower cost than today’s membrane filtering processes